Rodney Eade: Coaching career

-Immediately following his retirement at the end of 1990, Eade took up coaching.
+Immediately following his retirement from his playing career at the end of 1990, Eade took up coaching.
 In 1991 he was the reserves coach of the Brisbane Bears and led the Bears to the reserves' premiership in that season.
 He later coached the North Melbourne reserves, and led it to the premiership in 1995.
 These successes at reserves level gave Eade a strong case for a senior coaching job in 1996.